 A investor rights law firm, the Rosen Law Firm, P. A., reminded purchasers of Tencent Music of the deadline of November 25th to sign up for the lawsuit as lead plaintiff.
 “We are collecting investors who might have suffered a loss, and asking them to go ahead to sign up with us and join the law suit,” George, a paralegal from Rosen Law Firm said to CapitalWatch.com Monday morning.

-The company has acquired exclusive rights for a number of the record labels' catalogs, then sold some content to other music and video platforms, including those operated by Alibaba Group Holding Ltd. (NYSE: BABA), Baidu Inc. (Nasdaq: BIDU), NetEase Inc. (Nasdaq: NTES) and ByteDance Inc., as reported by Bloomberg at the time.
-The probe by Beijing authorities was launched in January but only recently came to light in the United States.
+The New York-based law firm claimed that Tencent Music Entertainment’s exclusive licensing arrangements with major record labels were anticompetitive.
+The entertainment company has acquired exclusive rights for a number of the record labels' catalogs, then sold some content to other music and video platforms, including those operated by Alibaba Group Holding Ltd. (NYSE: BABA), Baidu Inc. (Nasdaq: BIDU), NetEase Inc. (Nasdaq: NTES) and ByteDance Inc., according to Bloomberg.

-Tencent Music said in its prospectus regarding the content licensing and sub-licensing: "From a business strategy perspective, we believe that being a content sub-licensor under our master distribution agreements with music labels allows us to continue to work closely with music labels to drive the growth and development of China’s online music entertainment industry."
+“From a business strategy perspective, we believe that being a content sub-licensor under our master distribution agreements with music labels allows us to continue to work closely with music labels to drive the growth and development of China’s online music entertainment industry,” Tencent Music Entertainment said in its prospectus regarding the content licensing and sub-licensing.